StephaneGrabsia/Cooding/user_journey.md

 2. Log in using the same information

-3. Access an exercice, and submit a solution for that exercice
+3. Access an exercice, and submit a solution for that exercise

 4. Check if the solution is valid in the section below